BartMassey/union-find/README.md

 partitions, and *find* to find a "canonical" partition label.
 Both are fast.

-Full Rustdoc documentation is provided.
-GitHub makes it too painful to actually point to it from here.
+Full Rustdoc documentation is provided, but you'll have to build it yourself.

 This is a work in progress: